-The BC Pavilion Corporation ("PavCo") will continue to meet its mandate of generating economic and community benefit for the people of British Columbia by focusing on sales and marketing initiatives to increase non-resident delegate numbers and overall attendance at events, while balancing the need to prudently manage its public facilities.
-The 2017/18 Mandate Letter outlines PavCo's specific strategic priority actions for 2017/18.
+The B.C.
+Pavilion Corporation (PavCo) will continue to meet its mandate of generating economic and community benefit for the people of British Columbia by focusing on sales and marketing initiatives to increase non-resident delegate numbers and overall attendance at events, while balancing the need to prudently manage its public facilities.
+The 2017/18 Mandate Letter lays out the principles that guided PavCo in the development of its strategic priority actions for 2017/18.